ka4ep/Lexical.Localization/docs/Tutorials/ConsoleApp/README.md

 }
 ```

-The singleton instance **LocalizationRoot.Global** is one of the ways get a reference to a IAssetRoot.
-Localization keys are built from a root instance (IAssetKey).
+The singleton instance **LocalizationRoot.Global** is one of the ways get a reference to a ILineRoot.
+Localization keys are built from a root instance (ILine).

 The key in the exmaple is appended with two parts that contribute to key identity.
 The first part **.Type&lt;Program&gt;()** creates a type section with value *"TutorialProject.Program"* which is derived from the class name.